nmehta001/notes/money/mse-academy/1_good_spending_decisions.md

 # Personality and Its Affect on Spending

-Phineas Gage was a railway worker, he would build tunnels.
+Phineas Gage was a railway worker.
 He would drill holes in rock and then compress blasting powder with a tamping-iron (metal rod).
 Sometimes what would happen; whilst compressing blasting powder, sparks would trigger the blasting powder, shooting the rod out at high speed and that’s what happened to Phineas Gage.
 It went straight through his head.
 It took out the part of his brain responsible for emotional processing.
-An early example of how we started to learn about what bits of the brain do.

 Psychologists used to treat cognition, thinking and emotions as two separate processes.
 But what we’re learning more and more is that cognitions and emotions intertwine and that, emotions are an important part of our thinking processes.

 If we have a situation, we’ve got to make a decision, a sort of classical way of thinking about this might be: well there are some facts, we’ve got some options for making decisions, we can represent the future in some way, do a bit of internal modelling of what’s going to happen.
 Going on in parallel with that though is a different process.
 It’s the activation and biases or pre-existing scripts for deciding; based on our emotional experience of comparable situations.